NaveenKumar212/Alexiis/INSTALLATION_CHECKLIST.md

 **Congratulations!** 🎉

-Your Greta AI application is running!
+Your Alexis application is running!

 **What's Next?**